MajBregar/WebGPU-Geometrical-Acoustics/README.md

 # TODO
-- add ray soaking into listener (ignore dir for now), hook up listener energy output to CPU
-- add graph for input energies and listener output energies

 - switch to ID based voxel mapping - voxels should only hold voxelTypeID, add propery translation table as input to shader
 - READ PAPER MORE IN DEPTH - make sound rays physically accurate